-Some PVL drive configuration attributes can be updated dynamically using the PVL Drive Information window (see Section 7.2.2, "PVL Drive Information window").
+Some PVL drive configuration attributes can be updated dynamically using the PVL Drive Information window).
 The settable fields in this window are updated dynamically (that is, saved to metadata and used by the PVL upon successful update).

-It is also possible to make temporary updates to some Mover device attributes parameters by changing the settable fields in the Mover Device Information window (see Section 7.2.1, "Mover Device Information window") instead of the configuration window.
+It is also possible to make temporary updates to some Mover device attributes parameters by changing the settable fields in the Mover Device Information window (see Mover Device Information window) instead of the configuration window.
 These changes stay in effect until the Mover is recycled.